jybaek/llm-with-slack/README.md

 ## Prerequisite
 - Docker

-Before running the application, make sure that Docker and Redis are installed and running on your system.
+Before running the application, make sure that Docker is installed and running on your system.

 important: Set and use all the environment variables in [app/config/constants.py](app/config/constants.py).